Epistemic Status: Making things up as we go along

 Sage: We should go full vegan so we’re not in any way supporting the factory farm industry.
 Yes, if everyone went vegan it would put the factory farms out of business and the factory farm workers would lose their jobs, which is a harm, but on examination, that harm would appear to be less than the harm currently being done to all the animals being slaughtered for meat in an environment that is as close to hell on earth as could be constructed by modern man.

 Echo: Yeah, but we’re also poor and have an allergy to most legumes, we can’t eat most vegan products because they contain a protein that gives us a severe allergic reaction.
 We’d be putting ourselves in a potentially dangerous malnutrition inducing situation by completely giving up everything involved in the animal industry.
 Precept 1.8.

 Shirako: Okay, but Precepts 1.4 and 1.5, can we at least reduce the suffering we’re inflicting without hurting ourselves?

 Sage: We could cut meat but not dairy products out of our diet?

-Clove: But if we don’t include eggs, we’re back at a lot of weird vegan things with egg replacement options that will kill us.
-Also vegan stuff tends to be more expensive then nonvegan stuff, and we don’t want to impoverish ourselves to the point where we’re unable to pay our bills or feed ourselves regularly.
+Echo: But if we don’t include eggs, we’re back at a lot of weird vegan things with egg replacement options that will kill us.
+Also, vegan stuff tends to be more expensive then nonvegan stuff, and we don’t want to impoverish ourselves to the point where we’re unable to pay our bills or feed ourselves regularly.